reidjohnson/hpipy/docs/source/user_guide/neural_network.rst

 **Attributional Approach**

 The attributional approach decomposes the logarithm of a property's value into a market-level price index and a property-specific component.
-This reflects the idea that housing value is jointly determined by macroeconomic conditions and the characteristics of the property itself (`ref <ref-lusk_>`_):
+This reflects the idea that housing value is jointly determined by market conditions and the characteristics of the property itself (`Clapham et al. <ref-clapham_>`_):

 .. math::